Ever had that nagging feeling that your team isn’t functioning as well as it could be?

 I find that all of these behaviours can generally be attributed to the amount of work that has been lumped on individuals in a team, once again without any attached priorities.

-People start to resent the interference of others in their work day and disengage from the team as a defence mechanism.
+People start to resent the interference of others and disengage from the team as a defence mechanism.
 They feel that if they didn’t do this, they wouldn’t get anything done and they’ll get in trouble.

-Don’t let your team fall into dysfunctional behaviours – watch out for the telltale signs above and address them by:
+Don’t let your team fall into poor team performance.
+Watch out for the telltale signs above and address them by:

 - Keeping track of your team’s workload